zrythm/zrythm/README.md

 zrythm-dev@nongnu.org for developers, zrythm-user@nongnu.org for users

 ## License
-Copyright (C) 2018-2019  Alexandros Theodotou
+Copyright (C) 2018-2019  Alexandros Theodotou et al.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by